thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 Yes, half of one percent.

 I've chosen here to beautify Stargate Abeline using the work of New York's [Monumental Labs](https://www.monumentallabs.co/).
 They use robotics to dramatically drop the cost of producing stone ornamentation.
-They've recently completed restoration work at Carnegie Hall and The Frick in Manhattan.
+They count a Stripe founder and a Coinbase founder amongst their customers, and recently completed restoration work at Carnegie Hall and The Frick in Manhattan.

 | ------------------------------------------ | -------------- |
 | Building wall surface area (square meters) | 240,000 |